ikimathi/edX-Analysis-Project/README.md

 ## Conclusion
  The project components include data cleaning and preprocessing, data exploration and visualization, data analysis and modeling, and reporting and visualization.
-To reproduce the analysis, follow the steps outlined in the Running the Code section.
+To reproduce the analysis in Jupyter notebooks, follow the steps outlined in the Running the Code section.